The Island Paradise of Caye Caulker, Belize

 The snorkeling at Hol Chan Marine Reserve took my breath away!
 We saw sea turtles, spotted eagle rays, schools of diverse fish, and a little moray eel.
 I was giddy with excitement watching the glorious ecosystem from above.

-After lunch it was time to visit Shark Ray Alley.
-Fisherman have been using the area to clean their catch for years.
-Eventually nurse sharks associated the sound of boat motors with a dinner bell.
+We dropped anchor at Shark Ray Alley after lunch.
+Fishermen have been using the area to clean their catch for decades.
+Eventually, nurse sharks associated the sound of the boat motors with a dinner bell.
 Dozens of gentle nurse sharks came within several inches of me as they swarmed the side of the boat.
-So cool!
+The one-of-a-kind experience was chaotic, yet super exhilarating!

 Caveman Snorkeling Tours truly respects the ocean environment.
 David and Zack told us about the devastating practice of some cruise ships illegally dumping garbage in the area.
-Brad and I retrieved several floating pieces of plastic as we were snorkeling.
-Please do the same if you come across any objects; every bit helps marine life!
+Brad and I retrieved several pieces of plastic while snorkeling.
+Please do the same if you come across any objects to help marine life!

 TIP: Stick with the rice and beans option for lunch (our chicken and beef burgers were underwhelming).
 Soft drinks, water, and fresh fruit are provided.
 Bring sunglasses and plenty of sunscreen.